obsidianmd/obsidian-help/en/Obsidian Sync/Security and privacy.md

 ## What happens if I forget my encryption password?

 If you ever lose or forget the encryption password, you won't be able to connect additional vaults to your remote vault.
-Since the encryption password isn't saved anywhere, it is forever lost.
+Since the encryption password isn't saved anywhere, it's forever lost.

 Your data, however, are usually safely stored locally on each of your devices.